Yale New Haven Tai Chi Club Push Hands Guidelines

 7. It should be understood that push hands is practiced in other tai chi schools, both within and outside our lineage.
 It is strongly suggested that before achieving significant understanding and mastery of the skills of push hands, practice with persons from other schools, even within the lineage, be avoided for reasons of personal safety.
 This instruction was given by Professor Cheng.

-8. Under no circumstances should a student claim to represent the school or the lineage unless they have received "permission to teach."
-This is the common practice in many arts.
+8. Under no circumstances should a student claim to represent the school or the lineage unless they have received "permission to teach" from a teacher who has received permission to teach.
+This is the common practice in many arts and is the very definition of "lineage".